ltfschoen/open-polkadot-js-library/README.md

-# Polkadot.js Library for Data Highway
+# Polkadot.js Library

 ## Instructions

 * Change into a subdirectory and follow the instructions.
-Each subdirectory contains a Polkadot.js script for interacting with or troubleshooting a Substrate-based node like the DataHighway.
+Each subdirectory contains a Polkadot.js script for interacting with or troubleshooting a Substrate-based node.

 ## Contributing